-This exemption covers single capped (compact) fluorescent lamps < 30 W.
+This exemption covers Single capped (compact) fluorescent lamps

-Compact fluorescent lamps (< 30 W) include lamps for residential and professional use.
+Compact fluorescent lamps in category 1(e) include lamps for specific applications in residential and professional use.
 They can have the electronic control gear integrated in the product (self-ballasted CFLs or CFLi-s) or their control gear is separated from the lamp (plug-in CFLs or CFLni-s).

-Both types are mostly used for general lighting applications.
-A large proportion of CFL lamps can be found in people's homes and gardens.
-Most of the lamps for professional applications are used in offices, public buildings, shops and street lighting.
-CFL lamps in general have a colour rendering index (CRI) above 80 and are available in a wide range of colour temperatures from extra warm white (2200K) to cool daylight (6500K).
-Lamps used in different applications have light output, energy efficiency and lifetimes in the ranges 150-2500 lm, 50-80 lm/W and 6000-20000 hours.
+The CFL lamps in general have a colour rendering of CRI 80 and are available in a wide range of colour temperatures from warm white (2700K) to cool daylight (6500K).
+The efficiency and lifetime differ for lamps used in the different applications in the range of 50-80 lm/W and 6000-20000 h respectively.

-There is a huge variety in product designs because of their specific purpose, technology, wattage, size and compactness, life time, internal phosphor coating, production process etc. Below a few examples of the various lamp types are shown.
+There is a variety in product designs because of their specific purpose, technology, wattage, size and compactness, life time, internal phosphor coating, production process etc. Below some examples of the various lamp types are shown.